-During the reporting period, there were issues regarding the Russian investments in the portfolio.
-During the reporting period, the Sub-fund was unable to trade Russian investments and because there is no reliable valuation available in the market, the Russian investments in the portfolio have been valued at zero.
-Considering the limited exposure in Russian investments and the fact that the valuation to zero has already taken place back in 2022, the impact for the Sub-fund is very small.
+During the reporting period, there were no issues regarding liquidity.
 The liquidity position of the Sub-fund was sufficient to manage the inflow and outflow of capital during the reporting period.
 It is expected that this will also be the case in the upcoming reporting period.